0xffabc/iowm/README.md

 ## Notice

-This program is not recommended on windows, since after some tests it turned out on low end machines with windows 10 especially running toolbar as a new browserwindow hangs out whole system for an unknown reason
+This program runs kind of good on windows, since it's all done in electron. it's recommended to compile the DE with electron builder for your system As on my tests the DE was more lightweight that explorer.exe Since the DE has a taskbar replacement, you will have to add `taskkill /F /IM explorer.exe` in your startup script

-For linux: runs on xserver
+For linux (main) case: the DE simply runs on xserver

 ## Installation